9xbt/mango/README.md

-# LemonOS
+# The mango Operating System
-A terminal-based Cosmos OS
+A powerful unix-like OS that uses [SVGAIITerminal](https://github.com/9xbt/SVGAIITerminal) as the console.